microsoft/moaw/workshops/serverless-overview/workshop.md

 Azure Logic Apps is a cloud platform where you can create and run automated workflows with little to no code.
 The design of Logic Apps is mainly designer oriented and a visual designer can be used to compose a workflow with prebuilt operations which can quickly build a workflow that integrates and manages your apps, data, services, and systems.
 While creating and testing a flow is way easier with the help of the designer, it still gives capabilities to export the resulting flow as a json `template` file to enable versioning, DevOps or multi-environment requirements.

-We'll create a Logic App that will react and be triggered at the upload of a blob uploaded to the storage account created earlier.
+In the following step, we'll create a Logic App that will be triggered by the event of a blob uploaded to the storage account created earlier.

-To do so,
- action of uploading an audio file is now sent to the subscribers, and now needs to be consumed.

 <!-- TODO : Check/complete description/content : what about integration accounts ? -->
 Logic Apps offer two main hosting plans which currently differ in functionnalities: consumption (multi-tenant) and standard (single-tenant):